luikyv/go-oidc/README.md

 A customizable OpenID Provider made in Go.

 ## To Evaluate
-* Let the client implement what he wants.
 * How golang loads packages?
 * Caching /authorize?
 * Prefix scopes.